 This was the fourth step of the practice, covering silent present moment awareness of the breath.
 Please do this particular exercise for an entire month, following the above guidelines, and let me know in the comment section below how this is working out for you.
 I want to know – since I wrote this article for YOU 🙂 I hope that this tutorial on how to meditate will help you to get a more solid practice of meditation, because it’s such a wonderful thing to learn!
 And I am very happy to be putting this out there for you.

-I am posting part three in February 2017.
+Part five is already out: How to Meditate 5: Clear Breath Awareness.
 As usual I hope this article inspires you to continue well with your practice and reap the joyful fruits of commitment and discipline.